How Worried Should You Be About Chemicals In Your Clothes?

 Every so often, a food recall scares us into thinking about everything that can potentially go wrong before a product lands on shelves.
-And unfortunately, recent news has reminded us that our food isn't the only source of concern.
-Our clothing, too, goes through a long, complicated, and often chemical-ridden process to get to our hangers.
+And recent news about work uniforms causing allergic reactions has reminded us that our food isn't the only source of concern.
+Our clothing, too, goes through a long, complicated, and often chemical-ridden process to get to the hanger.

-Make no mistake: The clothes on your back went through a long, resource-intensive production process to get to you, no matter what you're wearing.
+Make no mistake: Most clothes are treated with some type of chemical.
 Even natural fibers like cotton and wool could have been sprayed with herbicides and pesticides (unless they're organic), dyed, and treated with compounds that make them fire-, odor-, stain-, water- and wrinkle-resistant.
-Petroleum-based synthetic fibers like polyester and nylon likely pulled even more chemicals into the mix.
+Petroleum-based synthetic fibers like polyester and nylon pull even more chemical compounds into the mix.

-However, in a tale that mirrors the beauty and home-cleaning industries, the fashion industry's regulations are notoriously lax.
-The Federal Trade Commission asks U.S. clothing retailers to share only fiber content, country of origin, and the identity of the manufacturer on labels.
-They are not required to disclose any of the chemicals used in the production process, even though by some estimates there are upward of 250 "restricted substances" used in textile manufacturing that pose potential health concerns.
+While chemicals are not inherently bad (just consider the fact that water and oxygen are technically chemicals too), the fashion industry has taken a pretty lax approach to them over the years.
+The Federal Trade Commission1 asks U.S. clothing retailers to share only fiber content, country of origin, and the identity of the manufacturer on labels.
+They are not required to disclose any of the chemicals used in the production process, some of which could pose potential health concerns to humans and the environment.
 Let's take a look at some of the most common ones:

 There are many varieties of chemical dyes used on clothing, with azo dyes being one of the most common.
-These dyes have been found to be carcinogenic in high enough levels, and governments like Australia have considered banning them altogether.
+These dyes have been found to be carcinogenic2 (though only in high levels), and governments like Australia have considered banning certain kinds of them.

-Nonylphenol ethoxylates (NPEs) are a class of organic compounds found in the majority of our clothing.
-Besides being associated with reproductive and developmental risks in rodents, they also have widespread environmental effects and are highly toxic to aquatic life, according to the EPA.
+Nonylphenol ethoxylates (NPEs) are a class of organic compounds found in clothing that have widespread environmental effects and are highly toxic to aquatic life, according to the EPA3.

 Formaldehyde is a known respiratory and skin irritant that is sometimes used to make clothes wrinkle-resistant.
 Phthalates are endocrine disrupters that have been used to make fashion that incorporates plastic like shoes and gloves and in the decorative printing process.

-Metals are ubiquitous in the textile production process, and one study found 20 different ones in clothes of all different styles and materials.
-These metals don't present health risks at low doses, but high concentrations of them can be seriously dangerous.
-Clothing that features metal accessories is another potential concern.
+Though metals don't present health risks at low doses, high concentrations of them can be dangerous.
 After ASOS discovered that a line of its metal-studded belts was radioactive in 2013, the brand released a statement saying, "Unfortunately, this incident is quite a common occurrence.
 India and the Far East are large consumers of scrap metal for their home and foreign markets.
 During the refining process of these metals, orphaned radioactive sources are sometimes accidentally melted at the same time.
 This in turn [contaminates the process] and traps the radioactivity in the metal as an alloy or in suspension."

 Keep in mind that everyone reacts to the aforementioned chemicals differently, and low levels of them don't pose any significant health risk to the average person.
-But if you're someone who is prone to skin irritation or rashes or you're just looking to live a life with fewer chemicals, here are some easy ways to protect yourself:
+But if you're someone who is prone to skin irritation or rashes, here are some easy ways to protect yourself:

 1. Prioritize natural materials.